hyperspy/hyperspy/doc/user_guide/getting_started.rst

     $ hyperspy

-If Hyperspy is correctly instaled it should welcome you with a message similar
+If Hyperspy is correctly installed it should welcome you with a message similar
 to:

 .. code-block:: ipython